soenia/mlops_hatespeech/reports/README.md

 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *We managed to train our model in the cloud using the Engine.
-We did this by ... .
-The reason we choose the Engine*
-> *was because ...*
->
 > Answer:

 Our model training can be executed hierarchically, meaning that we use the same train.dockerfile for the cloud as for local execution.
 Since the training requires a WANDB_API_KEY environment variable, the vertex AI job a two-stage process with one stage including a placeholder in the vertex config file and the other stage starting a temporary alpine container injecting the secret from the GCP secret manager.
 The second stage then runs the training script with the WANDB_API_KEY environment variable set.